bsileo/hubitat_shinobi/README.md

 8. Select the monitors (cameras) to install into Hubitat.
 A new device will be created for each.

-9. Setup Motion events from Montiors in Shinobi to Hubitat:
+9. Setup Motion events from Montitors in Shinobi to Hubitat:

 -  Open the Shinobi App in Hubitat to find the prebuilt URLs.
 -  Copy and paste these URLS into the settings for any monitor you want to connect to Hubitat.